danieljancar/sql-cheatsheet/docs/README.md

 # SQL Cheatsheet 📄

 Welcome to the SQL Cheatsheet!
-Here you will find a collection of commonly used SQL commands and statements.
+Here you will find a community currated collection of commonly used SQL commands and statements.

 ## How to use 🔍